UPDATE: It’s now 2022, but I wrote this in 2010. Crazy. A lot has changed since then. Feel free to ask questions in the comment section! – AR

 If you have several versions of the same video up across several sites, and one gets deleted, you can always change the link to view the video on some “other site” but retain the search capabilities of Youtube with a non-infringing video – the pointer video.
-I repeat – we want to take advantage of the Youtube search function, but the infringing material is not on the Youtube server.
-All that’s on the Youtube server is a pointer video you (or me) talking and a link.
+I repeat – we want to take advantage of the YouTube search function, but the infringing material is not on the YouTube server.
+All that’s on the YouTube server is a pointer video you (or me) talking and a link.

 Step 5 – Don’t upload exact duplicate video files from your old to your new channel.

-I started re-uploading videos and saw that there might be an issue with 2 accounts uploading exact duplicate files.
+I started re-uploading videos and saw that there might be an issue with 2 accounts uploading exactly duplicate files.
 No sweat.
-Just go into your original movie editing files and re-output the movie with a few seconds extra on the file, maybe different compression.
+Just go into your original movie editing files and re-output the movie with a few seconds extra on the file, maybe with different compression.
 If the file size and play length are different that “ought” to make the Youtube system see them as 2 different videos.

 Step 6 – Do this while your infringing account is active – before anything bad happens It’s like insurance.
 Easier and less expensive to deal with before disaster strikes.

-Step 7 – Put up a new announcement video on the old channel announcing the new channel and urge subscribers to re- subscribe.
+Step 7 – Put up a new announcement video on the old channel announcing the new channel and urge subscribers to re-subscribe.

 Step 8 – (Optional) I may even do an audio-swap on the original infringing videos if I get flagged.
 More to come on that, as I am not decided yet.
 I could keep the old vid up with an audio swap, retain the lovely comments and have the old video “point” to another vid.

 Step 9 – Get a new habit!!!
 Watch videos on other sites and don’t be lazy!
-EAsier said than done.
-Youtube has to be slightly decentralized so that we are all not at their mercy.
+Easier said than done.
+YouTube has to be slightly decentralized so that we are all not at their mercy.
 What a pain in the ass this is becoming.
 Excuse my French.

 ADAM’S PROPHECY for 2012 🙂